synacktiv/bip/doc/general/archi.rst

 The first is a really simple problem but hard to solve: when keeping an object of a type in Bip the underlying IDB can be changed (using the API or the GUI).
 This can make the current object of Bip invalid.
-A simple example of this will be to recuperate an :class:`~bip.base.Instr` object using :func:`~bip.base.GetElt` and then to undefine this element using the GUI.
+A simple example of this will be to recuperate an :class:`~bip.base.BipInstr` object using :func:`~bip.base.GetElt` and then to undefine this element using the GUI.
 If :func:`~bip.base.GetElt` is called again a  :class:`~bip.base.BipData` object will be returned, which is the object expected.
-However, if the previous object is used, it can lead to unexpected behavior because this address is not an instruction anymore, for example the property :class:`~bip.base.Instr.mnem` will return an empty string.
+However, if the previous object is used, it can lead to unexpected behavior because this address is not an instruction anymore, for example the property :class:`~bip.base.BipInstr.mnem` will return an empty string.

 For avoiding this problem as much as possible, Bip tries to avoid keeping references to the IDA objects or to memoize information, but often this is not